defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ```javascript
 ine n =
 ```
-I attributed it to being
+Which I attributed to being:
 ```javascript
 var a =
 ```
-I also had to decipher the remainder with a `Caesar cipher`.
+I also had to decipher the remainder of the code with a `Caesar cipher` variation.
 This was the output once I had everything decoded and beautified:
 ```javascript
 var a = [
   'WxIjwr7DusO8GsKvRwB+wq3DuMKrwrLDgcOiwrY1KEEgG8KCwq7Dl8K3',